Navigation Menu Mountains Recreation & Conservation Authority California State Parks National Park Service Navigation Menu Mountain Bike Unit

 Date/Time Location Ride Details

-Sat July 2nd 9:00am-12:00pm Malibu Creek State Park, lower lot by the restroom with vending machines Casual ride through the campground and out to Century Lake for a break then return.
+Malibu Creek State Park (click here for google maps link) "Main Parking Lot" by the restroom with vending machines Casual ride through the campground and out to the MASH bridge.
+Return, stopping at Century Lake for a break.
 All fire roads.
-Approx 4mi 400' climbing.
+Approx 6mi 400' climbing.

 Date/Time Location Ride Level

-Sat July 2nd 9:00am-12:00pm Malibu Creek State Park, lower lot by the restroom with vending machines Steady ride to the Tapia singletrack saddle, the Grassland singletrack and then stop for a break at the Visitor Center.
-Ride to the MASH bridge before returning to the parking lot.
-Approx 7mi 700' climbing.
+Malibu Creek State Park (click here for google maps link) "Main Parking Lot" by the restroom with vending machines Steady ride to the Tapia singletrack saddle, the Grassland singletrack and continue out to the MASH site for a break before returning to the parking lot.
+Approx 9mi 700' climbing.

 Date/Time Location Ride Level

-Sat July 2nd 9:00am-12:00pm Malibu Creek State Park, lower lot by the restroom with vending machines Challenging ride to the MASH site and up Bulldog Lateral to connect with Bulldog and make a loop back around to Crags.
+Malibu Creek State Park (click here for google maps link) "Main Parking Lot" by the restroom with vending machines Challenging ride to the MASH site and up Bulldog Lateral to connect with Bulldog and make a loop back around to Crags.
 Stop at the MASH site for a break on the return.
 Approx 10mi 1100' climbing.

 Things to know before joining us on a ride-along:

-- Please arrive early enough to enter the park, prepare your bike, use the restroom, etc before the patrol start time.
+• Please arrive at least 15 minutes early to allow enough to enter the park, prepare your bike, use the restroom, etc before the patrol start time.

-- At the patrol start time, MBU patrollers will introduce themselves and discuss what you can expect on a volunteer patrol and what it's like to join the MBU.
-The entire ride will be a learning experience so please feel free to ask lots of questions along the way!
+• At the patrol start time, MBU patrollers will introduce themselves and discuss what you can expect on a volunteer patrol and what it's like to join the MBU.
+The entire ride will be a learning experience so feel free to ask lots of questions along the way!

 ParkNetU.S.
 Department of the InteriorFOIAPrivacyDisclaimerUSA.Gov